Type of Activity: Project Grant

 Why do we think this project is important?

-How is Democracy Fund Voice supporting the Florida Rights Restoration Coalition Education Fund?
+How is Democracy Fund Voice supporting the Florida Rights Restoration Coalition Education Fund

-In 2019 Democracy Fund Voice approved a two-year grant to FRRCEF’s fiscal sponsor, the Tides Foundation, in the amount of $225,000.
+In 2019 Democracy Fund Voice approved a two-year grant to FRRC EF’s as a fiscally sponsored project of the Tides Foundation, in the amount of $225,000.
 In 2021 an amendment was approved to increase the amount of the grant by $75,000, for a total of $300,000.
 A previous grant was made in 2018 in the amount of $200,000.